Generic Name: prochlorperazine (rectal) (pro klor PER a zeen)

-Prochlorperazine can cause side effects that may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be awake and alert.
 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.

 Rectal prochlorperazine side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 jaundice (yellowing of the skin or eyes);

-slow heart rate, weak pulse, fainting, slow breathing (breathing may stop).
+slow heart rate, weak pulse, fainting, slow breathing;

-Less serious side effects may include:
+Common side effects may include:

 breast swelling or discharge, a missed menstrual period;